Scope of the 11.0 release

 prevent an explosion of retained data and consequent storage

 and performance problems.

-- A built-in SAML SP, suitable for integration with federated
+- A built-in Security Assertions Markup Language (SAML) service provider (SP) , suitable for integration with federated

 access systems or strong authentication platforms.

-- A new REST API, suitable for searching for objects in Hitachi ID Suite
+- A REST API, suitable for searching for objects in Hitachi ID Suite

 and for submitting pre-defined requests into the workflow queue.